northpolesec/santa/docs/deployment/getting-started.md

 1. (Optional) Set up a [sync server](../introduction/syncing-overview.md).
 For a list of open-source sync servers, see [Sync Servers](sync-servers.md).
 Without a sync server, [`santactl`](../binaries/santactl.md) can configure rules locally.

 1. Create and install your Santa configuration profile to customize your deployment of Santa.
-See [Configuration](configuration.md) for a reference list of the available options and an [example profile](https://github.com/northpolesec/santa/blob/main/docs/deployment).
-TODO: update link to point at com.northpolesec.santa.example.mobileconfig.
+See [Configuration](configuration.md) for a reference list of the available options and an [example profile](https://northpole.dev/deployment/com.northpolesec.santa.example.mobileconfig).

 1. Install the TCC and system extension configuration profiles: